LizaNaydanova/STV_Sched_API/README.md

 # STV_Sched_API
-Python script to interact with Sched API
+Barebones script to interact with Sched API